Pros & Cons of an All-White Kitchen Look

 White Kitchens are Crisp & Clean

-Beyond the functional elements of white kitchens, they’re also beloved simply because of their crisp and clean appearance.
+Beyond the functional elements of classic white kitchens, they’re also beloved simply because of their crisp and clean appearance.
 Ever walk into a too-bold or cluttered kitchen?
 Automatically feel closed in or unsure where to stand?
-That’s precisely our point.
 All-white kitchens feel inherently collected and visually simple.
-No matter what type of spread or cooking mess is out in full view on the counter, a white room manages to seem intentional and show-stopping.
+No matter what type of spread or cooking mess is out in full view on the counter, a white bright kitchen manages to seem intentional and show-stopping.

 Argument #2: White Kitchens are OUT

 Then again, the camp that believes that white kitchens are a trend that’s heading out the door has some solid points in its column, too.
-Not only are we seeing a bucking of the typical all-white look, but we’re seeing more and more of its exact opposite: bold and unapologetic color palettes.
-Rich jewel tones, soft pastels, textured backsplashes, and more are making debuts left and right.
+Not only are we seeing a bucking of the typical all-white look, but we’re seeing more and more of its exact opposite in very different ways with bold colors in the kitchen.
 And while that can feel trendy, it seems that it’s actually a reflection of more and more people embracing their personal styles and an overall vibe of comfort.

 To bring it back to the question of practicality, too, white kitchens are, admittedly, more prone to scuffs and dirt.
 And if you’ve got kiddos, you know exactly what we mean.
 Darker cabinets do tend to hide the more pressing stains and fingertip smudges.